AlexanderS68/AmazingRace/README.md

 - The `FindPath` method uses a recursive algorithm to explore the maze and find a valid path from the start point to the end point.
 - The `GetNeighbors` method retrieves all valid neighboring points of a given point in the maze.
 - The program assumes that the maze is rectangular (each row has the same length), and the maze file is correctly formatted.

-Feel free to customize the maze by modifying the `maze.txt` file or adapting the code to suit your specific needs.
-Enjoy solving the maze!

 ## How to Run the Unit Tests